China brands beat global rivals with tea toothpaste & pickled plums

 Hawley & Hazel, a joint venture owned by Colgate-Palmolive and its Hong Kong-based founders, makes Darlie toothpaste which leads the domestic market according to Kantar and Bain, playing to Chinese tastes with green tea and jasmine flavours.

-Another popular toothpaste brand is made by Yunnan Baiyao Group Co Ltd (000538.SZ), which uses its history as one of the biggest and oldest traditional Chinese medicine makers in the country as a selling point.
+Another popular toothpaste brand is made by Yunnan Baiyao Group Co Ltd, which uses its history as one of the biggest and oldest traditional Chinese medicine makers in the country as a selling point.

-Taiwan-based drinks maker Tingyi Cayman Islands Holding Corp (0322.HK), which bottles and distributes PepsiCo Inc (PEP.N) products in China, also says it makes a point of developing traditional Chinese flavours such as snow pear and pickled plum.
+Taiwan-based drinks maker Tingyi Cayman Islands Holding Corp , which bottles and distributes PepsiCo Inc products in China, also says it makes a point of developing traditional Chinese flavours such as snow pear and pickled plum.

 In a bid to fend off competition, market leader Coca-Cola launched small-sized products, which helped boost its China sales.
 It also offered shoppers discounts, like rival PepsiCo.